Skip to main content

 Unlike MCPs (which extend Claude's capabilities) or Skills (which define behaviors), hooks intercept the execution flow to inject external logic.

-The 4 types of hooks
+The hook types

 TypeTriggerTypical usage